ALMSIVI/novel-tools-py/docs/references.md

 **Description:**

-Accepts a line and matches titles by a given csv list.
+Matches data by a given csv list.
 This matcher can be used in cases where the titles are irregular or do not have an explicit index.
 Examples include "Volume 12.5" or "Tales of the Wind".

-This does not have to be the list file generated from a CsvWriter; one might copy and paste the list from a website without the type of the content.
-Therefore, one of the following fields is required to determine the type.
+This csv file does not have to be generated from a CsvWriter; one might copy and paste the list from a website without the type of the content.
+In such cases, it might not contain certain fields, such as `line_num` or `type`.
+Therefore, we will set up some rules to match the content and determine the type of the data:

+To make a successful match, the user will specify a list of fields to compare.
+The Matcher will return True if one of the fields matches.

 To determine the type of the line, the following three checks are done in order:
 - If the csv list contains a "type" field, then it will be used;
 - If a type is specified in the args, then all lines will be set to that specific type;
-- If a regex is specified in the args, then the title will be matched against the regexes;
 - If none of these is in the arguments, then an exception will be raised during construction.

-An object in the list consists of 3 fields:
-- type (optional): Type of the title,
-- raw: Raw title (to be matched against),
-- formatted (optional): Formatted title.
-If it is not present, the raw title will be used.

 **Arguments:**
 - csv_filename (str, optional, default=list.csv): Filename of the csv list file.
 - in_dir (str, optional): The directory to read the csv file from.
 Required if the filename does not contain the path.
 - encoding (str, optional, default=utf-8): Encoding of the csv list file.
+- types (dict, optional, default={'line_num': 'int'}): Type of each additional field to be fetched.
+Currently str, int and bool are supported.
-- type (str, optional): If present, specifies the type of all the matches.
+- data_type (str, optional): If present, specifies the type of all the titles.
-- regex (dict[str, str], optional): If present, specifies the regexes for each type.
+- fields (list[str], optional, default=['line_num', 'formatted', 'raw', 'content']): The fields to compare to when matching.

 ### NumberedMatcher

 **Description:**
-Accepts a line in a book and matches a regular chapter/volume, with an index and/or a title.
+Matches a regular chapter/volume, with an index and/or a title.
 **Arguments:**
 - type (str): Specifies the type for this matcher.
 - regex (str): The regex to match for.
 It will contain two groups: the first group is the index, the second (optional) is the title.